Kalkihe/Deminder/Documentation/Use-Cases/UC_Import_data/importDataUsecase.md

 # 1.1 Brief Description

-This use case allows the user to manage a subtask, containing the name, if it is already done and the option to delete it.
+This use case allows the user to import a deadline.

 # 2. Flow of Events